Experiencing Hearing Loss?

 How is Hearing Loss Diagnosed?

-In order to diagnose hearing loss, your hearing instrument specialist will review your medical history, discuss your symptoms, physically examine your ears and complete a hearing evaluation consisting of a series of audiological tests.
+In order to diagnose hearing loss, your audiologist will review your medical history, discuss your symptoms, physically examine your ears and complete a hearing evaluation consisting of a series of audiological tests.
 A hearing exam may involve one or more of the following:

 - Pure Tone Testing